You can now claim Spanish input VAT on employee expenses that were excluded from your...

-For the third time since the beginning of the financial crisis, Greece will increase the standard VAT rate.
-Once confirmed, the general rate will increase from 23% to 24%, while the reduced rate of 6% on newspapers and publications may also be increased.
+For the third time since the beginning of the financial crisis, Greece will increase its standard VAT rates.
+Once confirmed, the general VAT rate will increase from 23% to 24%, while the reduced rate of 6% on newspapers and publications may also be increased.

 These changes have been proposed by Greek creditors including the European institutions and the International Monetary Fund.
 In 2010, the Greek VAT rate was 19%, at that point among the lowest in the European Union.
 If the announced rate increases are finally introduced, Greece will join the group of countries with highest VAT rates.
 These countries are Denmark, Croatia and Sweden, with a general rate of 25%, Finland´s VAT rate at 24% and Hungary with the highest rate of the EU at 27%.